England | Scotland | Wales | Northern Ireland | Ireland

 We have a mix of "on the day" urgent appointments and pre-bookable apointments which are usually available to book up to four weeks in advance.

-Once all routine appointments are booked for the day, we open up "sit and wait" sessions for people who need to be seen the same day.
-These are usually at 12am and 6pm.
+Once all routine appointments are booked for the day, we open up a "sit and wait" session for people who need to be seen the same day at 12pm.
 You may be seen by any of the doctors in these sessions as we all help out on finishing our routine surgeries to prevent patients having to wait too long to be seen.

 Please do not book routine health checks with a doctor.
 For checks of this nature, please make an appointment with a nurse.

-The surgery is open from 8.30 am to 6.30pm Monday to Friday and until 8.00pm on Monday and Wednesday evenings.
-The emphasis for the late evening clinics is on offering appointments for people who have been at work during the day.
+The surgery is open from 8.00 am to 6.30pm Monday to Friday and until 8.00pm on a Monday evening.
+The emphasis for the late evening clinic is on offering appointments for people who have been at work during the day.

 All consultations are by appointment only.